What to Expect

 What are pacemakers and defibrillators?

 A pacemaker is a small device that helps the heart beat at a regular rhythm and rate.

 A defibrillator is similar to a pacemaker, but it sends electrical shocks to the heart if the heart stops beating.

 During the week before the procedure, you will receive a letter in the mail that gives the details about the time you are supposed to arrive at the hospital.

-Most patients will come to the Surgery Center on level 6 of the hospital to check in.
+Most patients will come to the Surgery Center to check in.

 What happens before the procedure?